kirstenthaulow/KirstysToDo/README.md

 [project-spark-helper-bot.lovable.app](https://project-spark-helper-bot.lovable.app)

-A lightweight personal task manager I built to help keep track of everyday tasks.
+A lightweight personal task manager I built with the AI-tool loveable.
+It is used to help keep track of everyday tasks.
 It’s super simple, works in the browser, and focuses on getting things done without all the clutter.

 ---